Mutya Buena

 In 2012, Buena and her former Sugababes bandmates Siobhán Donaghy and Keisha Buchanan confirmed their reunion.
 The original trio originally opted to release music under the name MKS (Mutya Keisha Siobhan), releasing one single, "Flatline", in 2013.
-In September 2019, the group officially confirmed their return as the Sugababes.
-In May 2021, Mutya released a UK garage-inspired track entitled "The One" with electronic music producer duo Ryuken on New State Music.
+In September 2019, the group officially confirmed their return as Sugababes.
+In February 2020, Mutya collaborated with London-based production duo Electric Pineapple on the pop track entitled "Black Valentine", which was followed by the UK garage-inspired track "The One" with electronic music-producer duo Ryuken in May 2021.
+In April 2023, Buena was featured on the electro-house track "All I Own" by Dutch-Filipino DJ Laidback Luke.

 Early life

-Buena was born in Kingsbury, London and attended Kingsbury High School.
-Her father is Filipino with partial Spanish descent and her mother is of English and Irish descent.